 - Dehydrated donors

-Our trained Phlebotomists in Southeast Michigan at Livonia Brentwood and Westland Medical Clinic take blood specimens for many different kinds of diagnostic testing.
-With our professional trained staff, you will always know your getting the best care.
+Our trained Phlebotomists in Southeast Michigan at Westland Medical Clinic take blood specimens for many different kinds of diagnostic testing.
+With our professionally trained staff, you will always know you’re getting the best care.
 Please contact us for any of your Phlebotomy diagnostic testing questions.